In this article I'll walk you through modeling Social Library, a social app for

 diagram below illustrates the links and the nodes that we are going to create:

-• The author_book link node represents authoring a book by one or more authors.
+link node represents authoring a book by one or more authors. - The

-• The author property in the author_book node references an author of the book.
+node references an author of the book. - The

-• The book property in the author node references a set that holds references to author_book nodes.
+node references a set that holds references toauthor_book

-• The authors property in the book node references a set that holds references to author_book nodes.
+node references a set that holds references toauthor_book

 Now, we can define a function that creates the nodes and the links shown above: